mpen01/os-version-pro/README.md

 # OS Version Pro
-Ubersicht widget to display Mac operating system name, version and build on the desktop
+Ubersicht widget to display Mac operating system name, version and build on the desktop.
+The Build number can be hidden and the widget is themable.
+Four themes are included: mono, paper, dark and color.

 ## Meta